spitemim/tab/README.md

 ```c
 void tabprint(tab *table);
 ```
 Print the contents of the hashtable.
-This is mostly for debugging purposes.